 Unleaded gas contains no lead.
 This formulation was released in the 1970s as an alternative to the previously-offered leaded gasoline.
 Unleaded fuel is better for the environment and health of motorists than leaded gasoline is.
 However, it’s also more expensive to manufacture.

 Originally, lead was used because it increased the octane level of the fuel.
 With this higher octane level, there were fewer instances of pinging or knocking as combustion occurred.
-Yet, it could no longer be used because neurological issues were cropping up in people, especially children, as a result of the fuel.
+Governments decided that leaded gasoline could no longer be used because neurological issues were cropping up in people – especially children – as a result of the fuel.
 It was also increasing the amount of pollution in the air.

 There are some older models on the road that still require leaded fuel.
 You can also find it used in some race cars for added performance.
 However, it’s been almost entirely replaced in the United States

 Regular gas is a form of unleaded gasoline.
 It contains a lower octane level than those labeled as premium gas.
 It’s the most commonly used in today’s vehicles and is labeled with an “87” octane rating.